 While on the surface, this doesn’t sound too difficult.
 We know all too well that making new friends, especially in a new and unfamiliar surrounding, can be really daunting.

-But fret not, we’ve conjured up such an impressive list of effective ways to break the ice with your new flatmates that the Titanic would be proud.
+But fret not, we’ve conjured up such an impressive list of effective ways to break the ice with your new university city flatmates that the Titanic would be proud.

 Go to Freshers’ Week together

 As the saying goes, “birds of a feather flock together”, you will find many people just like you – scared first-year students looking to make friends in this whole new world.
 A great way to forge new friendships is by partnering up with such students and heading to Freshers’ Week.
 This is also a good way on how to find a roommate in a new city.

 Freshers’ Week is designed to help new students familiarise themselves with their new surroundings.
 This is a great opportunity to meet new people during those tricky first few weeks of uni.
 You will find hundreds of societies covering a wide range of topics, so be assured of finding something that really interests you.
 This could be a great way to learn about the likes and interests of your new flatmates.
 Chances are you could meet other university city housemates as well.

 Wondering how to break the ice with your roommates?
 A playlist can tell you a lot about a person.
 Most music apps have a feature that lets you create and send playlists to your friends.
 Use this technology to bond with your new roommates in a more symbiotic way.
 Who knows?
 Your roommates might have a similar taste in music that will set you’ll up for a strong friendship.